rongt-sg/Adversarial_QA/README.md

 # AdversarialQA

-This is Adversarial QA, version 1.0.
+This is a subset of Adversarial QA, version 1.0.
 Date: September 23, 2020

-If you have any questions, comments or suggestions, contact <m.bartolo@cs.ucl.ac.uk>

 If you use this dataset in your own work, please cite the paper.